Concussion

 - Concussion may be caused either by a direct blow to the head or a blow to the face, neck, or elsewhere on the body with an “impulsive” force transmitted to the head.

-- Concussion may result in pathologic changes, but the acute clinical symptoms largely reflect a functional rather than structural injury, and by definition, there is no evidence of intracranial injury (ICI) in imaging.
+- Concussion may result in pathologic changes, but the acute clinical symptoms largely reflect a functional rather than structural injury, and there is no evidence of intracranial injury (ICI) in imaging.

 - The symptoms of concussion typically resolve spontaneously over hours to days; however, postconcussive symptoms may be prolonged.